 Lots of British place names and geographical features have Welsh roots, but surprisingly few Welsh words have made it into everyday English vocabulary, actually.
 They include ‘bard’, ‘corgi’, ‘flannel’ – and maybe ‘penguin’, oddly.
 The most common is ‘dad’, from the Welsh tad.

 Probably because for most of the last 500 years, there were determined efforts to stop people speaking Welsh.
 It’s a pity, really, because some things sound soooo much better in Welsh.

 So, how many people actually speak Welsh now?

 Depends what you mean.
 Everyone uses Welsh words, every day, if you include things like place names.
-But according to the latest statistics (2011 census), around 562,000 people speak Welsh - that’s around a fifth of the population.
-The Annual Population Survey reported that 28.3% of people aged three and over were able to speak Welsh.
-This figure equates to 855,200 people.
-Actual usage varies a good deal by region, and also by age.
-For instance, around 90% of children in Gwynedd speak Welsh, but less than 23% in Merthyr.
-And while most pensioners speak Welsh in Caernarfon, hardly any do in Newport.
+But according to the latest statistics (2021 census), around 538,000 people speak Welsh - that’s around 17.8% of the population.
+The Annual Population Survey reported that 29.7% of people aged three and over were able to speak Welsh.
+This figure equates to 899,500 people.
 All children learn Welsh in school now, so the stats should rise in future.